 Finding pageviews in Google Analytics is very simple.
-You’ll need to have your website set up for Google analytics and make sure that it is tracking visitors correctly.
+You’ll need to set your website up for Google analytics and ensure it tracks visitors correctly.
 Once you’ve done that, be sure to take a look at the video below for a quick demonstration.

 Hits usually relate to file requests on a server.
-Although this is a good way to measure server traffic, it’s often not very accurate regarding website visitors and actual site usage.
-Here’s an example: when a user visits a page with one HTML text file and three images it can result in 4 hits while it’s only one visitor that generated those hits.
+Although this is a good way to measure server traffic, it’s often inaccurate regarding website visitors and actual site usage.
+Here’s an example: when a user visits a page with one HTML text file and three images, it can result in 4 hits while it’s only one visitor generated those hits.

 An impression is when a user views an ad on a page or when an ad is displayed on a webpage.
 Find out more about pageviews versus ad impressions here.

 A visitor is a person that visits your website.
 Unique visitors usually are counted over a specific period or session and like unique pageviews can view a specific page many times over but still only be counted as one unique visitor.